Skip to main content

 The Frontend

 Now that our smart contract is deployed, let's move on to the front end of your dApp.
-We'll use React with TypeScript to build a user interface that will interact with our deployed smart contract on the Massa blockchain.
+We'll use Vite with React and TypeScript to build a user interface that will interact with our deployed smart contract on the Massa blockchain.
 It will fetch the greeting message from the contract storage and display it to the user.
+Sounds fun, doesn't it?
+Let's get started!

 Setting Up Your Project